 Anchor object

-An anchor is a string, Match object, or array of Match objects.
-An anchor is a computationally quick way to narrow down the location of the data you want to extract in a document.
-After locating the anchor, Sensible uses a "method" to expand out from the anchor and extract the data you want.
+Layout-based methods | required | An anchor is a computationally quick way to narrow down the rough location of the data you want to extract in a document.
+After locating the anchor, Sensible uses a layout-based "method" to spatially expand out from the anchor and extract the data you want. |

 {